-There are two vehicular accesses being proposed, consistent with the approved PPS, both of which can be used by larger trucks including oil tankers.
-Both access points will provide adequate circulation to the development proposed on Parcel 1.
+There are two vehicular accesses herein approved, consistent with the approved PPS, both of which can be used by larger trucks including oil tankers.
+Both access points will provide adequate circulation to the development approved on Parcel 1.
 Overall, on-site access and circulation is adequate.
-The extension of the (Section 24-128(b)(9)) access is critical to the overall circulation and should be reflected in a conceptual way on the coversheet of the DSP, reflecting the two approved points of access to Ritchie Marlboro Road extending south to Old Marlboro Pike.
+The extension of the (Section 24-128(b)(9)) access is critical to the overall circulation and shall by condition of this approval be reflected in a conceptual way on the coversheet of the DSP, reflecting the two approved points of access to Ritchie Marlboro Road extending south to Old Marlboro Pike.
 The easement should be delineated on Parcel 1.

 Pursuant to provisions in Subtitle 27-546 of the Zoning Ordinance, this development was the subject of a PPS (4-12010), where a test for transportation adequacy was undertaken.
 That approval was less than six years from the scheduled hearing on this case and therefore, the adequacy finding is made.
 No further traffic evaluation is necessary d.
-Subdivision-In a memorandum dated June 8, 2018, the Subdivision Review Section stated that the subject property is known as Parcel P, Block E, recorded in Plat Book REP 208-20, approved on September 8, 2005.
+Subdivision-The subject property is known as Parcel P, Block E, recorded in Plat Book REP 208-20, approved on September 8, 2005.
 The site is approximately 8.99 acres, is located in the M-X-T Zone, on Tax Map 101 in Grid B-1, and is currently undeveloped.
-Further, staff stated that the property is subject to (PPS) 4-12010 which was approved by the Planning Board (PGPCB Resolution No.13-38) for four parcels on April 11, 2013 for a mixed-use development consisting of retail and office uses, subject to 22 conditions.
-Those conditions as applicable to this DSP are discussed in the findings above.
+Further, the property is subject to (PPS) 4-12010 which was approved by the Planning Board (PGPCB Resolution No.13-38) for four parcels on April 11, 2013 for a mixed-use development consisting of retail and office uses, subject to 22 conditions.
+Those conditions as applicable to this DSP approval are discussed in the findings above.